Blessed is the man to whom God does not impute iniquity, in whose spirit there is no deceit. Psalm 32:2

 By David.
 A contemplative psalm.

-1 Blessed is he whose disobedience is forgiven,
+1 Blessed is he whose transgression is forgiven,

 whose sin is covered.

-2 Blessed is the man to whom God doesn’t impute iniquity,
+2 Blessed is the man to whom the Lord does not impute iniquity,

 in whose spirit there is no deceit.